In this tutorial, we will describe how to copy a formula in excel.

 Result outlined below

-Copy an Excel Formula without Changing References – Absolute Reference and Relative Cell Reference
+How to Copy Formula with Absolute Reference and Relative Reference?

 Relative Reference: When you duplicate a cell using a formula, you’ll see that the cell references in the formula also move an equivalent number of cells up and down.
 A relative reference is the name given to this kind of cell reference.